lmathon/eDNA--benchmark_pipelines/README.md

 For each step, all the programs are compared, while the start and the end of the pipeline are standardized with a reference pipeline ([Script_obitools_reference.sh](Script_obitools_reference.sh)).
 This pipeline is based on [ObiTools](https://git.metabarcoding.org/obitools/obitools/wikis/home), a set of python programs designed to analyse Next Generation Sequencer outputs (illumina) in the context of DNA Metabarcoding.

-The optimal pipeline obtained will be again compared to existant complete pipelines (QIIME2, Mothur, BARQUE and SLIM).
+The optimal pipeline obtained will be again compared to existant complete pipelines (QIIME2, Mothur, BARQUE, DADA2 and SLIM).

 # Dependencies